kryo86/python/README.md

 # python
-This is all the python work that i have done at the moment.
+This is all the python coding i've done.
+This will be updated every few months or when i find some new do to in python.